matteocarde/patty/README.md

-# smtnumericplanner
+# Patty
-A Numeric Planner made with SMT
+The Symbolic Pattern Planner